The Revolutionary Elite’s Double Standard on Insurrections

 During the drafting of the Constitution, there were no debates involving

-Overall, this graphic above would be more accurate if it stated that guns are a right and obligation going back to 1607, which is the founding of Jamestown.
-Setting the right to keep and bear arms to 1776 is highly misleading, as is the claim the rights were granted to act as a counterbalance to tyranny.
+Overall, the 2nd Amendment graphic above would be more accurate if it stated that guns are a right and an obligation dating back to 1607, the founding of Jamestown.
+Setting the right to keep and bear arms to 1776 is highly misleading, as is the claim that the rights were granted to act as a counterbalance to tyranny.
+However, the person creating the graphic may not know themselves, as everything I just covered is rarely discussed.

 Refreshing the Tree of Liberty With the Blood of Patriots and Tyrants

-This quote from Thomas Jefferson is often referred to concerning deposing a tyrannical government.
+This quote from Thomas Jefferson is often cited regarding the deposition of a tyrannical government.

 What signify a few lives lost in a century or two?
 The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is it’s natural manure.